-This study compared changes in psychology and philosophy classes in two distinct components of critical thinking: general skills and personal beliefs.
-Participants were 128 undergraduates enrolled in critical thinking in psychology, other psychology courses, or philosophy courses.
-Critical thinking and philosophy students significantly reduced beliefs in paranormal phenomena at the end of the semester compared to other psychology students.
-Only philosophy students improved on the Watson-Glaser Critical Thinking Appraisal (Watson & Glaser, 2006).
-The Watson-Glaser may not fully measure critical thinking emphasized in psychology, but psychology instructors can still effectively teach students to examine their own beliefs and think differently in their daily lives.
-Differentiated assessment of critical thinking is important as instructors evaluate student learning against specific goals.
+This study compared changes in psychology and philosophy classes in two distinct components of critical thinking (CT): general skills and personal beliefs.
+Participants were 128 undergraduates enrolled in CT in psychology, other psychology courses, or philosophy courses.
+CT and philosophy students significantly reduced beliefs in paranormal phenomena at the end of the semester compared to other psychology students.
+Only philosophy students improved on the Watson-Glaser Critical Thinking Appraisal.
+The Watson-Glaser may not fully measure CT emphasized in psychology, but psychology instructors can still effectively teach students to examine their own beliefs and think differently in their daily lives.
+Differentiated assessment of CT is important as instructors evaluate student learning against specific goals.

+Keywords

-Keywords: critical thinking, teaching, psychology, Watson-Glaser, paranormal beliefs, philosophy
+critical thinking, teaching, psychology, Watson-Glaser, paranormal beliefs, philosophy